 In an interview with the Times, Mrs. Brown pointed out that with the patented system, “a woman alone could set off an alarm immediately by pressing a button, or if the system were installed in a doctor’s office, it might prevent holdups by drug addicts.”

 The article noted that the Browns did not yet have a manufacturer for the system but they intended to install one in their own home, and then would try to interest home builders.

 Unfortunately, the media stories on the Browns end after the patent approval was announced in 1969.
 Marie Van Brittan Brown did receive an award from the National Scientists Committee for her work but no year for the award can be identified.

 Next/Market Insights reports that the do-it-yourself home security sector will be a 1.5 billion business by 2020.
-Whether or not the Browns made a profit from their invention was not reported in the press, but what we do know is they laid the groundwork for a very important form of home security.
+Whether or not the Browns made a profit from their invention was not reported in the press, but the answer is no. As a black woman on her own, it would have been very difficult to sell an idea into what was totally a male business world.
+(See Marion Donovan‘s story as well. ) what we do know is that Marie Van Brittan Brown’s idea laid the groundwork for a very important form of home security.

 I previously had posted a photograph that has been widely circulated and identified as Marie Van Brittan Brown.
 I have come to believe that it is not a photograph of her.
 My apologies for having made the earlier mistake.
 The only photograph of her that can be verified is the newspaper photograph that is posted now.